 Homeowners with meters located inside or in a hazardous location are eligible to enroll in the Meter Reading Window Card program.
 With this program, we will send you the Meter Reading Window Card along with instructions on how to use it.
 You set the dials on the Window Card to correspond to the dials on the meter, and display the card in your window on the appropriate date.
 The meter reader will record the information through the window of your home or garage.

-See our FAQ for additional information on reading a meter, or feel free to call our customer contact representatives with any questions at 1-800-895-4999.
+See our FAQ for more information on reading a meter, or feel free to call our customer contact representatives with any questions at 800-895-4999.

 A number of factors can require us to estimate the reading on your meter.
 These factors may include poor weather conditions or equipment problems with the computer systems that record meter readings.